eva01wx/WISE_ClassifiactionPaper_Datasets/README.md

 # Classifier_Experiment_Datasets_List

-All the files are about datasets and gold standard used in our paper "Ontology-based methods for classifying scientific datasets into research domains" submitted to ESWC 2020.
+All the files are about datasets and gold standard used in our paper "Ontology-based methods for classifying scientific datasets into research domains: much harder than expected" submitted to WISE2020.

 Introduction of two files: